 - Another approach to de-stress may be receiving a body healing treatment such as acupuncture, massage, reiki, fascial stretching etc. Start to connect with local practitioners in your area and start your own de-stress health team!

 - Be mindful of the foods are you eating.
 Focus on healthy fruits and vegetables and lean sources of protein.
-Plan your meals and have healthy snacks available. (can we have them link or refer to the main optin for details?)
+Plan your meals and have healthy snacks available.

-- A good night’s sleep or a power nap sometimes is enough to reset our stress response. (can we have them link or refer to the main optin for details?)
+- A good night’s sleep or a power nap sometimes is enough to reset our stress response.

 - Take a walk in nature and notice the smallest details of your surroundings….the trees, flowers, grass, birds, insects, sound of your steps on the ground, how the sun lights up parts of scenery and the color of sky.
 Take your mind off of your stress and onto the beautiful world and planet around you.
 If its evening and you can’t go for a walk, then just go outside and take a look at the stars, notice their arrangements, the colors and sizes of the stars.
 If its cloudy that nite, just sit outside and take a few moments to close your eyes and just listen to all of the sounds.
 Try to hear the most faint and distant sounds you can and appreciate the layers of sounds.
 Take time to notice the world around you.